jdan/thatjdanisso.cool/articles/2020-05-22-functions-that-go-backwards.md

 hidden: true
 ---

 In most programming languages, we may author a function that takes an **input** and produces some **output**.
-For example, in JavaScript:
+For example, some code to power a traffic light with JavaScript (please do not use this in production), may look like:

 ```js
 function getLightColor(color, action) {